Milnor Invariants and Twisted Whitney Towers: Whitney towers

 \end{defn}

-By splitting the twisted Whitney disks, as explained in subsection~\ref{subsec:split-w-towers} below, for $n>0$ we may actually assume that all non-zero $\omega(W_J)\in\{\pm 1\}$, just like the signs $\epsilon_p$.
+By splitting the twisted Whitney disks, as explained in Section~\ref{subsec:split-w-towers} below, for $n>0$ we may actually assume that all non-zero $\omega(W_J)\in\{\pm 1\}$, just like the signs $\epsilon_p$.

-As in the framed case, the vanishing of $\tau_{n}^{\iinfty}$ is sufficient for the existence of a twisted Whitney tower of order $(n+1)$: \begin{thm}[\cite{WTCCL}] If a collection $A$ of properly immersed surfaces in a simply connected $4$--manifold supports an order $n$ twisted Whitney tower $\cW$ with $\tau_n^\iinfty(\cW)=0\in\cT^\iinfty_n$, then $A$ is regularly homotopic (rel $\partial$) to $A'$ which supports an order $n+1$ twisted Whitney tower. \end{thm}
+The vanishing of $\tau_{n}^{\iinfty}$ is sufficient for the existence of a twisted Whitney tower of order $(n+1)$: \begin{thm}[\cite{WTCCL}] If a collection $A$ of properly immersed surfaces in a simply connected $4$--manifold supports an order $n$ twisted Whitney tower $\cW$ with $\tau_n^\iinfty(\cW)=0\in\cT^\iinfty_n$, then $A$ is regularly homotopic (rel $\partial$) to $A'$ which supports an order $n+1$ twisted Whitney tower. \end{thm}